-- Presence of a 4.5 km long gold-bearing structure with high grades remains open to extend mineralization at depth confirmed at the Lloyd discovery; - Processing of aeromagnetic and orthophotos/LiDAR data defines dilatant zones along the structure in a sinistral strike-slip system and connected with dykes; and - Recommended 2022 program consists of an IP survey to better define the structure's high-priority gold targets followed by drilling.
+At the Lloyd discovery, the exploration work shows a 4.5 km long gold-bearing structure with high grades that remains open to extend mineralization at depth.
+Processing of aeromagnetic and orthophotos/LiDAR data defines dilatant zones along the structure in a sinistral strike-slip system and connected with dykes.
+The recommended follow-up program consists of Induced Polarization survey to better define the structure's high-priority gold targets followed by drilling.